 Board of Equalization & Review

-The date at which the Board will adjourn for the purpose of taking appeals or applications for 2015 is June 2, 2016.
+The schedule for the 2020 Board of Equalization and Review.
 The first meeting of the board must be held no earlier than the first Monday in April and no later than the first Monday in May.

 Meetings will be held at: